An Online Learning Analysis of Minimax Adaptive Control: Introduction

-\textbf{Contributions:} We provide a detailed analysis for minimax adaptive control algorithms that aim to control a system modelled using a finite set of linear models with the aim to improve our understanding on the role of the adaptation mechanism and the adversary disturbance on the accumulated sub-optimality.
-Since an explicit expression for the optimal minimax adaptive controller is not known at this point, we carry our analysis pertaining to the candidate sub-optimal minimax adaptive control algorithm\footnote{The distinction between the optimal and the sub-optimal minimax adaptive control policies will be made clear at appropriate places.} developed in \cite{rantzer2021minimax, cederberg2022synthesis}.
-Specifically, the main contributions are: \begin{enumerate} \item Definition of the: \textsl{model-based regret} corresponding to a specific model in the uncertainty set characterizing the accumulated cost with respect to an optimal controller in hindsight which knows the true dynamics; \textsl{total regret} as the worst-case model-based regret corresponding to any model in the considered finite set of linear models. \item Construction of an adversarial disturbance policy which prevents an instance of minimax adaptive controller from detecting the ground truth dynamics (See Theorem \ref{thm_minimax_confusing_disturbance}). \item Showing that the minimax adaptive control policy will exhibit a sub-linear total regret when compared against a $H_{\infty}$ controller in hindsight as long as the disturbance signal is selected to be in the $\ell_{2}$ space (see Theorem \ref{thm_regret_analysis}) and we demonstrate it using numerical simulations and validate our regret claims. \end{enumerate}
+\textbf{Contributions:} We provide a detailed analysis for the minimax adaptive control algorithm proposed in \cite{rantzer2021minimax} with the aim to improve our understanding on the role of the adaptation mechanism and the adversary disturbance on the regret.
+Since an explicit expression for the optimal minimax adaptive controller is not known, we apply our analysis to the candidate sub-optimal minimax adaptive control algorithm\footnote{The distinction between the optimal and the sub-optimal minimax adaptive control policies will be made clear at appropriate places.} developed in \cite{rantzer2021minimax, cederberg2022synthesis}.
+Specifically, the main contributions are: \begin{enumerate} \item Definition of the: \textsl{model-based regret} corresponding to a specific model in the uncertainty set characterizing the accumulated cost with respect to an optimal controller in hindsight which knows the true dynamics; \textsl{total regret} as the worst-case model-based regret corresponding to any model in the uncertainty set. \item Construction of an adversarial disturbance policy which provably prevents the minimax adaptive controller from learning the true dynamics (Theorem \ref{thm_confuse_disturb}). \item Despite the possible difficulty in the identification of the true dynamics, we show that the minimax adaptive controller enjoys a sub-linear regret rate with respect to the best $\mathcal{H}_{\infty}$ controller in hindsight (Theorem \ref{thm_regret_analysis}). \end{enumerate} The rest of the paper is organised as follows.
+The problem formulation is discussed in \S\ref{sec_minmax_adap_ctrl}.
+The online learning analysis is performed in \S\ref{sec_regret}, and some of its features are further elucidated through numerical simulation in \S\ref{sec_num_sim}.
+Finally, the main findings of the paper are summarized in \S\ref{sec_conclusion}.